ktoso/akka-persistence-hbase/README.md

 Configuration
 -------------

-To activate the Cassandra journal plugin, add the following line to your Akka `application.conf`:
+To activate the HBase journal plugin, add the following line to your Akka `application.conf`:

     akka.persistence.journal.plugin = "hbase-journal"